 Trump is going to bring an era of corrupt governance unprecedented in U.S. history.

-Now, Paul, that would be your newspaper, which is abusively corrupt, biased, and colluding with Hillary, and Hillary Clinton was as corrupt as it could ever get.
+No, Paul, that would be your newspaper, which is abusively corrupt, biased, and colluding with Hillary.

 So I would argue that I think the role that I think I would be best at is doing exactly what I'm doing.

-which is power away from Washington, I am telling you the left, if if you think the hot cocoa's been bad and and the cry rooms and the coloring books and the play-doh, the left is becoming unhinged.
+if you think the hot cocoa's been bad and the cry rooms and the coloring books and the play-doh, the left is becoming unhinged.

-And they're going to attack him with a zeal, and it's going to be like a religious, you know, revival for these people on the left.
+And it's going to be like a religious revival for these people on the left.

 They will not stop.

-And I I think I can play a more valuable role being myself, being an honest broker, applauding him when he's right, maybe challenging him when he's wrong.
+And I think I can play a more valuable role being myself, being an honest broker, applauding him when he's right, maybe challenging him when he's wrong.

 I want the promises made kept.